-Fiction: If you are “short,” you can’t do anything if women prefer tall guys.
+Fiction: If you are “short,” you can’t do anything if women’s preference is tall over short men.

 How do we know this is fiction?

-Yes, some women make judgements based solely on physical criteria, but they’re on the extreme side of the bell curve.
+Yes, some women make judgments based solely on physical criteria, but they’re on the extreme side of the bell curve.

-Most women are willing to go on dates with men of all heights, even if they have a “preference” for taller men (more on this in a bit).
+Most women are willing to go on dates with men of all heights, even if they have a “preference” for taller men rather than shorter men (more on this in a bit).

 This puts the emphasis on the face-to-face meeting, and here’s the truth:

 A good connection stemming from the right vibe matters more to women than height difference.